-Obsessive Compulsive Disorder (OCD) is a potentially disabling illness where a person is trapped in a seemingly endless cycle of repetitive thoughts and compulsive activity.
+Obsessive-Compulsive Disorder (OCD) is a potentially disabling illness where a person is trapped in a seemingly endless cycle of repetitive thoughts and compulsive activity.
 In the United States, OCD affects approximately 4.3 million including children and adolescents.
-Unlike other anxiety conditions such panic disorder, the ratio of men to women affected by OCD is almost equal.
+Unlike other anxiety conditions such as panic disorder, the ratio of men to women affected by OCD is almost equal.

 Symptoms of OCD

 - Fear of behaving in an unacceptable or socially embarrassing manner

 - Fear of contamination or dirt

 - The need for balance, exactness, order, perfection

 - Constantly checking things such as stoves or locks

 - Stuck on images, words, or thoughts which are distressing and can interfere with sleep